 Flights arriving on Sal with only short periods apart, meant that passengers would need to join queues and either show exemption or pay the new TSA (Airport Tax), generally speaking, this would be around 31 Euros per person on entry to European passport holders.
 For those with pre-paid visas there was more of a confusion.
 People were unable to be processed quickly as questions were asked and complaints were being made.

-Photo below of queue at Sal Airport on 2nd January 2019.
-This was the first day of operation with the new changes.
-As this was one of the busiest days
+Photo below of queue at Sal Airport on Wednesday 2nd January 2019.
+This was the first day of operation with the new changes and, as this was one of the

-for airport arrivals, some people ended up queuing for 2-4 hours,
+busiest days for airport arrivals, some people ended up queuing for 2-4 hours.

-Friday was less busy at the time the Birmingham (TUI) flight arrived, even though delayed by one hour.
-Two couples arriving on the same TUI flight who hold another type of pre-paid visa called a 'Multi-Entry Visa' (covers an individual for 90 days) were give different information on arrival.
-One couple was told to pay Airport Security Tax, while the other couple wasn't.
-Both couples were flight only with TUI from Birmingham..
+Friday 4th January was less busy at the time the Birmingham (TUI) flight arrived, even though delayed by one hour.
+Two couples arriving on the same TUI flight, both flight only from the UK, all of whom hold another type of pre-paid visa called a 'Multi-Entry Visa' (covers an individual for 90 days) were give different information on arrival.
+One couple was told to pay Airport Security Tax of 31 Euros each (62 Euros), while the other couple wasn't required to pay anything.

 Here are a few articles about the changes which you may find useful:

-Thomas Cook: Try logging in online using your booking reference number to see if there is an update on visa's.
+Thomas Cook travelers: Try logging in online using your booking reference number to see if there is an update on visa's or TSA tax.

 Flying with other Tour Operators.
 Log in online and look for an update on visa or TSA (Airport Security Tax).

-The info on this page is just to help make people aware of the changes as of 2nd January 2019.
-It may affect tourists travelling with Tour Operators (there are other tour operators other than Thomas Cook and TUI), those on package holidays, those on flight only, on flight only one-way, on flight only with return tickets with same tour operator.
-There may be additional fees requested for TSA (or not), it depends on your circumstances and booking, and what has been agreed with various tour operators or by the authorities.
-We don't know!
+NOTE: The info on this page is just to help make people aware of the changes as of 2nd January 2019.
+It may affect tourists travelling with Tour Operators, those on package holidays, those on return (flight only), on flight only one-way, on flight only with return tickets with different tour operators, non-European passport holders.
+You may required to pay for TSA (or not), it depends on your circumstances and booking, and what has been agreed with various tour operators or by the authorities.

-17.1.19: The CV Government have provided a link to a website where you can obtain info or apply in advance to register for airport security tax.
-Some people say they have processed their info and paid 50e in advance online (bit don't know through whom!
-Another person said he paid 30:40 Euro and processed it through the Ease website.
-Others have said they cannot enter their details successfully on th Ease website and therefore cannot pay.
-However, should you be paying for this in the first place?
-It may depend on whether your tour operator is including your TSA in your package holiday or flight price, do you know before paying?
-Please make your own enquiries with your tour operator.
+17th January: The CV Government have provided a link to a website where you can obtain info or apply in advance to register for airport security tax.
+One person said he paid 30:40 Euro and processed it through the Ease website.
+Others have said they cannot enter their details successfully on the Ease website.

 Airport Security Tax - Leaflet (128 KB)